fmoghani/IOT2023/README.md

 # IoT2020 delivered on 2023
-IoT project based on Cooja simulations in Contiki and a java application with Californium.
-Be sure to download the repository in the "contiki-ng" directory.
+ download the repository in the "contiki-ng" directory.

 1. Start the Cooja simulation